mobiusml/hqq/Readme.md

 ```

 ### Peft Training
-Peft training is directly supported in the HuggingFace's peft library: https://huggingface.co/docs/peft/v0.12.0/en/developer_guides/quantization#hqq-quantization
+Peft training is directly supported in the HuggingFace's <a href="https://huggingface.co/docs/peft/v0.12.0/en/developer_guides/quantization#hqq-quantization"> peft library</a>.
 If you still want to use hqq-lib's peft utilities, here's how:

 ```Python
 #First, quantize/load a quantized HQQ model the